 - Halcion (triazolam)

-Sedatives (hypnotics) are primarily designed to act as sleep aids, although benzodiazepines like Xanax are also used for this purpose.

-Sedative drugs also work on GABA and have actions
+Sedatives (hypnotics) are primarily used as sleep aids, although benzodiazepines like Xanax are also used for this purpose.
+Like benzos, sedative drugs also work on GABA and have actions

-similar to benzodiazepines, but they are often not as potent as benzodiazepines and not useful in treating seizures or alcohol withdrawal.
-In some cases, they might be useful for decreasing mild levels of clinical anxiety, but they are not commonly prescribed for this purpose.
+similar to benzodiazepines.
+They aren’t as potent as benzodiazepines and are not useful in treating seizures or alcohol withdrawal.
+In some cases, sedatives are used for decreasing mild levels of anxiety, but they are not commonly prescribed for this purpose.